logoThe Assemblée Nationale in Paris

 In 2014 Hollande appointed a new modernising centre left prime minister, Manuel Valls, to put through some unpopular but much-needed economic and social reforms.
 However the appoitment of Valls led to an increase of tensions within the Socialist Party and open rebellion by the left wing of the party.
 Ensuing in-fighting between the hard left and the modernisers has left the party struggling to preserve a semblance of unity.
 In departmental elections in March 2015, the party lost control of almost half the departmental councils they previously controlled.
 In the presidential and general elections in 2017, led from the left by a new leader Benoît Hamon, they performed very poorly, losing most of their seats in the French parliament.

-At the start of 2022, in the runup to the spring elections, the Parti Socialiste remains weak and divided, with the designated presidential candidate Anne Hidalgo struggling to get into double figures in the opinion polls.
+At the start of 2022, in the runup to the spring elections, the Parti Socialiste remained weak and divided, with the designated presidential candidate Anne Hidalgo struggling to get into double figures in the opinion polls.
+However, in 2024, the party has been reinvigorated by an up-and-coming figure, the MEP Raphaël Glucksmann.

 Historically, the other main party of the French left had been the Parti Communiste, or communist party (PCF).
 In the 2012 elections, the Communists - with their allies of the Front de Gauche - only managed to win 10 seats in the French parliament - down from 17 in 2007.
 Long considered as stalinist, the party did not abandon its attachment to the soviet social model until 1976, shortly before it entered government as a minor partner to the Socialists.